-Also there are currently no specific Spring Security support, but it can still be integrated manually.
+Also there is currently no specific Spring Security support, although it can still be integrated manually.

-The Bakery App Starter for Flow and Spring shows an example of this.
+The Bakery App Starter for Vaadin Flow and Spring shows an example of this.

 In Vaadin 8, Designer was used to edit declarative files with a